Almyra Gray: Activist

 In 1907 she was elected President of the National Union of Women Workers.
 In 1909 she attended the Fifth Conference of the International Woman Suffrage Alliance in London.

 She lobbied for improved maternity services and infant welfare to reduce child mortality.
 In 1913 she became president of the North and East Riding Federation of the National Union of Women's Suffrage Societies.

 In 1920 she was one of the first women Justice of the Peaces in the country and the first in York.
 She worked initially in the juvenile courts.

-In 1925, a memorial was unveiled at The Cathedral and Metropolitan Church of Saint Peter in York, also known as York Minster, recording the names of over 1,500 women who died in World War I. The money for the memorial was raised by Helen Little and, independently, by Gray.
-It was speculated that the memorial was approved by the Dean of the cathedral because of the need to restore stained glass windows that had been removed in 1916 for protection against enemy bombs.
+In 1925, a memorial was unveiled at York Minster, recording the names of over 1,500 women who died in World War I. The money for the memorial was raised by Helen Little and, independently, by Gray.
+It was speculated that the memorial was approved by the Dean of the cathedral because of the need to restore the Five Sisters window that had been removed in 1916 for protection against enemy bombs.

 In 1927, Shelson Press published a book of Gray's writings entitled Papers and diaries of a York family 1764-1839.
 The book includes details of the family who lived at her house, Grays Court, York.